Spotlight on the Archives Collection

 Archives Online Database

-The Archives welcomes the public to the Community History Centre in Lynn Valley from noon to 5 pm daily, Tuesday through Saturday.
-We will assist you to explore the records, photographs, maps, and other materials in our holdings.
+The Archives welcomes the public to the Community History Centre in Lynn Valley from noon to 5 pm, Thursdays and Fridays.
+It is also open from 10 a.m. to 5 p.m. on Saturdays.
+The staff will assist you in exploring the records, photographs, maps, and other materials in our holdings.
 The online database also provides access to detailed descriptions of our holdings, and scans of many of our photographs and maps.
 To get started click on the online database , then enter a keyword in the top box, and click the search button and begin your online exploration!

 BC Mountaineering Club Records: For over one hundred years the BC Mountaineering Club has maintained records of its activities in text, photographs, maps and film.
 The Club donated this remarkable treasure trove to North Vancouver’s Archives in 2011.
 Already researchers have used the records to study a variety of topics: the history of Garibaldi Park; trail building in the North Shore Mountains; the biography of mountaineer John Clarke; as well as environmental change in BC glaciation.
 As well, on MemoryBC, the Neal M. Carter Collection – 2nd Attempt of the Tantalus Range presents one of the BCMC’s early climbs in the Tantalus Range.